snototter/sciwp-best-practices/README.md

-# sciwp-best-practices
+# Best Practices for Scientific Writing &amp; Presenting
-Recommendations (Do's and Don'ts) for Scientific Writing &amp; Presenting
+This document collects our recommendations (Do's and Don'ts) for Scientific Writing &amp; Presenting.